'US benefited immensely from talented Indians': Elon Musk - www.lokmattimes.com

 "US benefited immensely from talented Indians": Elon Musk

-Washington DC [US], November 30 : Amid ongoing discussions about immigration policies and the importance of attracting global talent, ...
+Washington, DC, [US], December 1 : Amid ongoing discussions about immigration policies and the importance of attracting global talent, ...

-Washington DC [US], November 30 : Amid ongoing discussions about immigration policies and the importance of attracting global talent, Tesla CEO Elon Musk acknowledged the significant contributions of Indian talent to the United States, noting that the country has significantly benefited from skilled Indians.
+Washington, DC, [US], December 1 : Amid ongoing discussions about immigration policies and the importance of attracting global talent, Tesla CEO Elon Musk acknowledged the significant contributions of Indian talent to the United States, noting that the country has significantly benefited from skilled Indians.

 In an interview with Nikhil Kamath, Co-Founder of Zerodha, Musk discussed immigration policies and entrepreneurship.